The Protocols of the Elders of Zion: United States

-For nearly two years starting in 1920, the American industrialist Henry Ford published in a newspaper he owned — The Dearborn Independent — a series of antisemitic articles that quoted liberally from the Protocols.
-The actual author of the articles is generally believed to have been the newspaper's editor William Cameron.
+For nearly two years starting in 1920, the American industrialist Henry Ford published in a newspaper he owned—The Dearborn Independent—a series of antisemitic articles that quoted liberally from the Protocols.
+The actual author of the articles is generally believed to have been the newspaper's editor William J. Cameron.
 During 1922, the circulation of the Dearborn Independent grew to almost 270,000 paid copies.
 Ford later published a compilation of the articles in book form as "The International Jew: The World's Foremost Problem".
 In 1921, Ford cited evidence of a Jewish threat: "The only statement I care to make about the Protocols is that they fit in with what is going on.
 They are 16 years old, and they have fitted the world situation up to this time."
 Robert A. Rosenbaum wrote that "In 1927, bowing to legal and economic pressure, Ford issued a retraction and apology—while disclaiming personal responsibility—for the anti-Semitic articles and closed the Dearborn Independent".
-He was also an admirer of Nazi Germany.
+Ford was an admirer of Nazi Germany.

-In 1934, an anonymous editor expanded the compilation with "Text and Commentary" (pp 136–41).
+In 1934, an anonymous editor expanded the compilation with "Text and Commentary" (pp 136–141).
 The production of this uncredited compilation was a 300-page book, an inauthentic expanded edition of the twelfth chapter of Nilus's 1905 book on the coming of the anti-Christ.
 It consists of substantial liftings of excerpts of articles from Ford's antisemitic periodical The Dearborn Independent.
 This 1934 text circulates most widely in the English-speaking world, as well as on the internet.
 The "Text and Commentary" concludes with a comment on Chaim Weizmann's October 6, 1920, remark at a banquet: "A beneficent protection which God has instituted in the life of the Jew is that He has dispersed him all over the world".
 Marsden, who was dead by then, is credited with the following assertion: